 - Non-sticky silk or dragline silk.
 Used to strengthen and provide structural support of the web onto which the viscid silk is woven, this silk is stiff and dry.

-- The strength of a web is dependent nt onnly on the strength of the spun silk, but also on the web's design itself.
+The strength of a web is dependent not only on the strength of the spun silk, but also on the web's design itself.

-- to travel or "balloon," from one place to another.
+- Travel or "balloon," from one place to another.

-- as protection at the entrances of their dwellings.
+- Protection at the entrances of their dwellings.

 Types of Spider Webs

 There are three main types of webs: orb webs, funnel or sheet webs, and the irregular webs of house spiders.

 - Orb webs – Orb-weaver spiders build their webs almost completely through touch, because, although they have eight eyes, they actually have poor eyesight.
 According to a Newton Nature Bulletin from the Argonne National Laboratory, "Beneath her abdomen are six spinnerets that can be extended or compressed and used like the fingers of a human hand.
 Each spinneret has 'faucets' and 'spools' connected by tiny tubes to several types of glands."
 The silk begins as a liquid then solidifies and becomes stronger exposed to the air.

 To build the web, the orb-weaver sets the foundation with radial and framework threads using dragline silk.
 The viscid silk is then applied on top of this foundation, made sticky by "dots" of a glue-like substance.
 The web generally takes about an hour to build.

 - Funnel Webs – These sheet-like webs are generally spun outside by funnel-web or grass spiders.
 As explained in the Newton Nature Bulletin, "Each sheet extends outward from a funnel-like opening beneath which the spider lurks in waiting for grasshoppers and other insects that may alight upon It.
 She constantly enlarges the web and, if undisturbed, it may become a square yard in the area."